ldeso/hugo-flex/README.md

     - bar.js
 ```

 The paths are relative to the project working directory.
-In this example, the file paths would be `assets/css/foo.css`,  `assets/bar.css`,  `assets/js/foo.js`,  `assets/bar.js`.
+In this example, the file paths relative to the site root would be `assets/css/foo.css`,  `assets/bar.css`,  `assets/js/foo.js`,  `assets/bar.js`.

 ### Dynamically Embedded

-To embed CSS and JS resources on specific pages of the site, they must be added to the `.Scratch` variable from a shortcode template.
-As a result, they will be loaded in pages where the shortcode is used.
-For instance, a shortcode template could contain:
+CSS and JS resources may be embedded on specific pages of the site using [shortcodes](https://gohugo.io/content-management/shortcodes).

+To load a resource on each page where a shortcode is used, the template for this shortcode must add the resource to the `css` or `js` key of the `.Scratch` variable.
+For instance, a shortcode template `myshortcode.html` containing the line

 ```html
 {{ resources.Get "myscript.js" | fingerprint | .Page.Scratch.SetInMap "js" "myscript" }}
 ```

-This would load script myscript.js on every page where the shortcode is used.
+will load `myscript.js` on every page where `myshortcode` is used.

 As an example, this is the template for the built-in Soundcloud shortcode: